jhsoftware/SimpleDNS-Docs/docs/ht_secure.md

  - Requests for 'ANY' records for a local domain name.

-    Typically such a requests (asking for records of any type) would result in a relatively large DNS response packet listing all the DNS records for the requested name.
+    Typically, such a requests (asking for records of any type) would result in a relatively large DNS response packet listing all the DNS records for the requested name.

     Simple DNS Plus has an option to either ignore these requests or force using TCP - see [Options / DNS / Miscellaneous section](wd_opt_dnsmisc.md).